What are Excel FIND and SEARCH functions?

 So let us first see the case-insensitive feature of the SEARCH function.

 For that, I am using the same sheet as in above example.
-In the SEARCH formula, I specified the B8 cell that contains “Accounts” text.
-Have a look at results as I search various texts by using this formula:
+In the SEARCH formula, I specified the B8 cell that contains the “Accounts” text.
+Have a look at the results as I search various texts by using this formula:

 The SEARCH formula: